-WA 459 Worship Arts Practicum
+WA 459 Worship Arts Internship

-A faculty-supervised practicum is an essential capstone experience required of all Worship Arts students whereby students identify a local church or parachurch organization, arrange his or her practicum with a supervisor, and serve in a worship arts leadership capacity for one semester (documented 8 hours/week for 10 weeks = minimum of 80 hours of service).
-The practicum is designed to aid in developing ministry attitudes, roles and responsibilities, and leadership skills vital to worship arts needs within a local church.
+A faculty-supervised internship is an essential capstone experience required of all Worship Arts students whereby students identify a local church or parachurch organization, arrange his or her internship with a supervisor, and serve in a worship arts leadership capacity for a minimum of 120 hours.
+The internship is designed to aid in developing ministry attitudes, roles and responsibilities, and leadership skills vital to worship arts needs within a local church.
+Prerequisite: Senior Standing